pangenome/odgi/docs/rst/commands/odgi_chop.rst

   usually ends with *.og*.

 | **-o, –out**\ =\ *FILE*
-| Write the choped succinct variation graph to *FILE*.
+| Write the chopped succinct variation graph to *FILE*.
 The file name
   usually ends with *.og*.

 Chop Options